 Getting a home is the most important investment most of us might ever consider.
 Whether it's a main residence, a seasonal vacation property or a rental fixer upper, the purchase of real property is a complex transaction that requires multiple people working in concert to pull it all off.

 It's likely you are familiar with the parties having a role in the transaction.
 The real estate agent is the most familiar face in the exchange.
 Then, the lender provides the financial capital required to bankroll the deal.
 And ensuring all aspects of the transaction are completed and that the title is clear to transfer to the buyer from the seller is the title company.

 So, who makes sure the property is worth the amount being paid?
 This is where the appraiser comes in.
 We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Goedker Appraisal Services will ensure, you as an interested party, are informed.

-Appraisals start with the property inspection
+Appraisals start with the inspection

-> Valuation Using the Income Approach
+Valuation Using the Income Approach

-> Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
-The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-It all comes down to this, an appraiser from Goedker Appraisal Services will guarantee you get the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+It is important to note that while this amount is probably the most accurate indication of what a house is worth, it may not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
+At the end of the day, an appraiser from Goedker Appraisal Services will help you get the most accurate property value, so you can make profitable real estate decisions.